 It is a common occurrence for woodpeckers to damage siding.
 Woodpeckers will peck and attack the siding with their beaks.
-In this post, we are going to talk about why woodpeckers cause damage to siding, what stops woodpeckers from damaging siding, and what effects can come from the damage woodpeckers cause to siding.
+In this post, we are going to talk about why woodpeckers cause damage to siding, what stops woodpeckers from damaging siding, and what effects can come from woodpecker siding damage.
 Lastly, we will cover some solutions to woodpeckers putting holes in your home.

 Why Do Woodpeckers Damage Siding?